WildCodeSchool/Lyon-0917-MarketingAutomation/README.md

 - Find softwares by tags.
 Tags are imagined by site’s owner, to make your search easier with predefined queries.
 You can access to a list of softwares concerned per tag;
 - Compare two softwares by name if you’re really curious about their properties.

 This is a student’s project.
-We hope you’ll like use this website!
+We hope you’ll like using this website!

 ## For Project Manager